MostlyHarmlessCafe/Mostly-Harmless-Cafe/content/posts/gochujang-alfredo.md

 {{< figure src="/images/food-images/gochujang-alfredo_anon001.webp" caption="bowl of Gochujang Alfredo; image by deadbody13" alt="bowl of Gochujang Alfredo garnished with Pecorino Romano" >}}

+Comparable to Fettuccine Alfredo, this is a creamy pasta with gochujang added to it, giving it a bit of sweetness and heat.

 ## Ingredients
 - Pasta:
     - 1 lb of fettuccine noodles (dry)